abrt/retrace-server/README.md

 **Creating task**

-A client might create a new task by sending a HTTP request to the https://server/create URL providing an archive as the request content.
+A client might create a new task by sending an HTTP request to the https://server/create URL providing an archive as the request content.
 The archive must contain crash data files.
 The crash data files are a subset of the local /var/spool/abrt/ccpp-time-pid/ directory contents, so the client